-PAAJAF Foundation has been working towards socio-economic development in Gbawe area, by providing education to children between 4 and 12 years old.
-Apart from formal education, one of the critical areas that needs our attention is public health.
-This necessity comes from the desire to instruct the children to have a correct hygiene and health habits, that can hopefully turn them into informed citizens, improving their health and of those in their community.
+PAAJAF Foundation has been working toward socio-economic development Gbawe by providing education to children aged 2-14.
+Apart from formal education, public health is an area that needs our attention.
+Educating children on correct hygiene and health habits will improve their own health and the health of those in their community.

-In order to tackle and mitigate the lack of education and consciousness around this problem, PAAJAF Foundation would be designing and implementing public health education to the children at its school.
-Students would be given the chance to learn about hygiene and how to protect themselves and their families from infections, by encouraging the development of healthy behaviors for life.
+To mitigate the lack of education around this problem, PAAJAF Foundation has designed and implemented public health education.
+Students learn about hygiene and how to protect themselves and their families from infections, by encouraging the development of healthy behaviors for life.

-The Sustainable Development Goals, a set of goals to guide global development to 2030 developed by the United Nations and that guides PAAJAF, include a specific goal to “ensure the availability and sustainable management of water and sanitation for all”.
-In the pursuit of this goal and fulfilling the rights of children, PAAJAF works to reach the most vulnerable and disadvantaged children in Ghana.
+The Sustainable Development Goals, a set of goals designed by the United Nations to guide global development to 2030, guides PAAJAF.
+This includes a specific goal to “ensure the availability and sustainable management of water and sanitation for all”.
+In the pursuit of this goal and fulfilling the human rights of children, PAAJAF Foundation works to reach the most vulnerable and disadvantaged children in Ghana.

-By exposing children to water, sanitation and hygiene education (WASH), PAAJAF Foundation will be providing a basis for healthier children, that can perform better at school and hopefully influence good hygiene practices in their homes, among family members and the local community, leading up to an overall improvement of public health.
+By exposing children to Water, Sanitation and Hygiene education (WASH), PAAJAF Foundation instills knowledge and healthy habits.
+These children will perform better at school and influence good hygiene practices in their homes, among family members and in the local community.
+This will lead to an improvement of public health.